Ella-Hoeppner/easl/README.md

 ## todo
 ### steps to get to expressive parity with wgsl/glsl
 * `match` expressions
-  * treat if statements a special case of match blocks
   * want logic for exhaustivity checking.
 For now the only exhaustible type is `Bool`, so basically for everything other than `Bool` there should be a requirement to have an "other" arm in the match block
     * eventually I'll probably try to support sum types, and for those I'll want exhaustivity checking to, so maybe have like an `is_exhaustable` fn on Type or smth that for now just only returns true for `Bool`